areysid/whetherweather/README.md

-# WhetherWeather
+# Progression of work done
-This is a basic weather app created in python using the tkinter() and requests libraries.
+This branch basically showcases the progress that took place in the making of this app.